 Our mom always had a way of re-creating dishes from leftovers.
-It was something she learned from her mother during the war so as to never throw out food.
-She figured out how to make completely new meals using the leftovers.
+It was something she learned from her mother, how to make new meals using the leftovers.

 So I am doing what mom always did.
 And, of course, I wanted to sneak in some more greens into the mix so I added a second layer of fresh baby spinach greens, and no one even noticed!

 Everyone really loved it.
 No one even knew they were eating vegetables, they just loved the sauce and gooey melted cheese on top.

 I think this is a great way to hide the vegetables for any picky eaters you may have in the family – like I have, don’t you think?